Torres del Paine National Park – 5-day W-walk

 Coming from Argentina we traveled to Puerto Natales in Chile, which serves as the starting point to Torres del Paine National Park.
 The following pictures are from the 5-day W-walk.
 It is so named, because the way on the map resembles the letter W.

 Afterwards I traveled across the Andes to Bariloche in Argentina, then on to the natural paradise Peninsula Valdès and to Buenos Aires.
-You can find this travelogue here.

 This text is an automatic English translation from the German original by deepl.com